ForstaLabs/forsta-message-vault/README.md

 About
 --------
-Forsta Vault is a Node.js application that leverges end-to-end encryption for collection of your organization's messages and data.
-Your data lives with the provider of your choice, be it a cloud provider or a server inside your own datacenters.
+Forsta Vault is a Node.js application that leverages end-to-end encryption for collection of your organization's messages and data.
+Your data lives with the provider of your choice, be it a cloud provider or a server inside your own data centers.

 **Your data lives where it belongs - with you.**